-Researchers at Yale University have used an artificial blood replacement to restore activity to porcine brains hours after their death.
+Researchers at Yale University have used an artificial blood replacement to restore activity to pig brains hours after their death.

 “This is a huge breakthrough,” Duke University ethicist and legal scholar Nita Farahany told Science News.
 “It fundamentally challenges existing beliefs in neuroscience.
 The idea of irreversibility of loss of brain function clearly isn’t true.”